 "Your family is incomplete without kids."

 The notion of what constitutes a family is completely subjective and ambiguous.
-For me, my family feels complete with just my husband and I; our dogs are welcome additions to it, but as far as the concept of family goes, it doesn't need to include any certain number of people- or any children at all-to be complete.
+For me, my family feels complete with just my husband and I; our dogs are welcome additions to it.
+As far as the concept of family goes, it doesn't need to include any certain number of people- or any children at all- to be complete.

 "Pets aren't an acceptable replacement for children.
 It's not the same."

 I get out all my maternal feelings by loving my dogs.
 I don't care if that's "acceptable" to you or not, because it works for me.
-The love and devotion I feel for them is real, I don't care whether or not it's exactly "the same" as the love and devotion I'd feel for a child of my own.
+The love and devotion I feel for them is real, and I don't care whether or not it's exactly "the same" as the love and devotion I'd feel for a child of my own.
 It's very real and fulfilling to me, and that's all that matters.

 "You're cruel for not giving your parents grandchildren."

-So I'm supposed to have children I don't want and be a resentful mother to them out of a sense of duty to my parents, who'll see them once or twice a year maybe?
+So, you're saying I'm supposed to have children I don't want out of a sense of duty to my parents, who'll see them once or twice a year maybe?
 You're right, that makes total sense.
 I'll get right on that. *eyeroll*

 "A woman's purpose on Earth is to procreate, and you're not fulfilling your duty as a woman."